 GCE Exam resits

-If you want to resit any GCE exam units, you will need to download and print the form from the blue Further Information box and return it to the Exams Office by Monday 6 February 2017 for it to be processed in time for the first deadline (lowest fees) of Tuesday 21 February 2017.
+If you want to resit any GCE exam units, please carefully select and download the correct form from the blue Further Information box and return it to the Exams Office by Monday 5 February 2018 for it to be processed in time for the first deadline (lowest fees) of Wednesday 21 February 2018.
 You will need 3 signatures for the form to be accepted, from your subject teacher, your parent/carer and the student.

 Payment must be made online via www.parentpay.com before the form is handed into the Exams Office.

 If you have left Charters School and wish to resit a paper please select and download the form GCE Private Entries Summer 2018 from the blue Further Information box.
 For students no longer on roll at Charters School, payment is by cheque made payable to Charters School and both the form and cheque must be returned to the Exams Office by Monday 5 February 2018 for it to be processed in time for the first deadline (lowest fees) of Wednesday 21 February 2018.
 There is an administration fee of £20 which only has to be paid once no matter how many forms you submit.

 If you have identified a clash on your default timetable, please speak to the Exams Office immediately.
 They will make individual arrangements for you to sit your exams.

 The examinations will generally take place in the Main Hall and the Gym but in some cases may be in other rooms around the school.
 You will be advised if this applies to you.